DIY Microwaveable Beanbag: How to Make a Happy Sakkie

 You are then going to repeat the steps above with the selected outside print material, again creating a pillowcase and sewing along 3 edges.
 Turn the pillowcase outside in and slip your already sealed beanbag inside the cover.
 Turn the open edges of the material inwards to create a neat edge and seal with a final row of stitching.

-And there you have it, a homemade beanbag that can be heated in the microwave for 2 – 3 minutes at a time and if under a blanket, will stay warm for hours.
+And there you have it, a homemade DIY microwaveable beanbag that can be heated for 2 – 3 minutes at a time and if under a blanket, will stay warm for hours.